-Introduction to Diabetes & Diabetic Retinopathy
+Introduction to Diabetes and Diabetic Retinopathy

 What a person with diabetic retinopathy sees

 What was the first thing you thought about when you were diagnosed with diabetes?
-You probably experienced a wide-ranging mix of emotions, and wondered how this news would affect the rest of your life.
+You probably experienced a wide-ranging mix of emotions and wondered how this news would affect the rest of your life.
 Your family might have had similar feelings.

 Diabetes is a complex condition that warrants serious attention.
 Talk about your concerns and feelings with your doctor, your family and friends—and together, learn the facts.

 While there is no cure for diabetes, its potential day-to-day impact can be dramatically reduced by learning how to manage your medical situation, understanding what will and will not improve your condition, and doing as much as you can to help yourself.
 Self-help is key!
 Learn more in What Is Diabetes?

 Diabetic retinopathy occurs when diabetes damages the tiny blood vessels in the retina.
 It can cause "blind spots," blurry vision, and vision loss.
 Vision may change from day to day, or even from morning to evening.
 This "fluctuating vision" can interfere with many, if not most, everyday activities.

 Early detection, appropriate and ongoing treatment, and the availability of specialized low vision and vision rehabilitation services can help people with diabetic retinopathy live productive and satisfying lives.